 Projects and reports

-In this context, the IBA Banking Law Committee has conducted an investigation project to observe the regulatory and legal responses to Fintech and their impact, and the report is available below.
-For this purpose, we worked with different law firms from five regions.
-The report contains analysis of how various countries regulate Fintech companies and looks at the existence of specific legal frameworks applicable to crypto assets.
-Also, it assesses how different jurisdictions around the globe regulate payment service providers and digital wallets and contains an overview of special programmes supporting Fintech ecosystems (eg, regulatory sandboxes), which some countries have recently adopted.
+Through this new edition, the project has been extended to 61 countries across different regions: Africa, Asia-Pacific, Central America, Europe, Latin America and North America.
+The project contains analysis of how different countries regulate fintech companies and looks at the existence of specific legal frameworks applicable to crypto assets.
+It also assesses how different jurisdictions around the globe regulate payment service providers and digital wallets and features an overview of special programmes supporting fintech ecosystems.
 Lastly, the report covers how jurisdictions regulate and deal with matters relating to open banking.

-The report has been coordinated by Carlos M Melhem, a partner at Allende & Brea in Argentina; Matias Langevin, a partner at HD Legal in Chile; Lukasz Szgeda, a partner at Wardynski & Partners in Poland; and Rafael Aguilera, a partner at Gómez-Acebo & Pombo in Spain.
+The report has been coordinated by Carlos M Melhem, Treasurer of the IBA Banking & Financial Law Committee and a partner at Allende & Brea in Buenos Aires; Matias Langevin, Young Lawyers’ Committee Liaison Officer of the IBA Banking & Financial Law Committee and a partner at HD Legal in Santiago; Lukasz Szgeda, Academic Liaison Officer of the IBA Banking & Financial Law Committee and a partner at Wardynski & Partners in Warsaw; and Rafael Aguilera, Real Estate Section Liaison Officer of the IBA Banking & Financial Law Committee and a partner at Gómez-Acebo & Pombo in Madrid.

 Covid-19 emergency measures relating to funding and claims recovery